Stavoh/GASM_SR_Py/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Mentions
-This tool was created as part of the [WIS Python programming course](https://github.com/szabgab/wis-python-course-2024-11.git)
+This project was created as part of the [WIS Python programming course](https://github.com/szabgab/wis-python-course-2024-11.git)